Aortic rupture: Prognosis

 An aortic rupture is a catastrophic medical emergency.
 People rarely survive such an injury.
 Mortality from aortic rupture is up to 90%.
 65–75% of patients die before they arrive at the hospital and up to 90% die before they reach the operating room.
+In non-emergent cases the survival rate is over 95%; for an emergent ruptured aorta it is between 50-70%.